-Aaron Carter's Highs & Lows: Inside His Troubled Journey
+Inside Aaron Carter's Tragic Journey After Child Star Success - E!
+Online

 He went back on tour and was in his element, doing a medley of old hits, such as "I Want Candy" and "Aaron's Party," but also showcasing his new stuff like "Fool's Gold," which he characterized as "EDM-dub-trap."

-And while Carter went back on the road, with then-girlfriend Madison Parker in tow, it doesn't feel as if life has been the same for the singer since.
+And while he went back on the road, with then-girlfriend Madison Parker in tow, it didn't feel as if life has been the same.

-He has said that working out and therapy—"talking about stuff and not being afraid to be real with yourself"—helped him cope with his chronic anxiety.
+He said working out and therapy—"talking about stuff and not being afraid to be real with yourself"—helped him cope with his chronic anxiety.
 But he also told ET in 2016 that, despite the sojourn to rehab, he still smoked weed and drank wine.
 He said, "I'm not going to abuse things.
 It's just how I'm gonna do my life."

-"The misconceptions are that I'm a meth head, or I'm a crackhead, or I'm a drug addict, or I'm this or that," Carter said, noting that people tended to assume he was so skinny because he was abusing drugs.
+"The misconceptions are that I'm a meth head," he said, noting that people tended to assume he was so skinny because he was abusing drugs, "or I'm a crackhead, or I'm a drug addict, or I'm this or that."

 In July 2017, during a tour stop in Georgia, Aaron was arrested for alleged DUI and both he and Madison were busted for alleged possession of marijuana and drug-related items.

 Afterward Aaron lamented that he was targeted by the cops because he was a celebrity.
-He's said to have been cooperative with authorities and he was released from custody after posting bail.
-A rep for the artist said that Carter was a longtime card-carrying medical marijuana user to treat his anxiety and that evidence would prove he didn't commit any crime.
+He was said to have been cooperative with authorities and he was released from custody after posting bail.
+A rep for the artist said that Aaron was a longtime card-carrying medical marijuana user to treat his anxiety and that evidence would prove he didn't commit any crime.

-Before he went back onstage a couple nights later, Carter tweeted, "I will NOT continue to tolerate such lies about me regarding drug use with alleged meth, heroine, crack - it's not funny!
+Before he went back onstage a couple nights later, Aaron tweeted, "I will NOT continue to tolerate such lies about me regarding drug use with alleged meth, heroine, crack - it's not funny!
 This body shaming must end now!
 It's amazing how many of you who can hide behind your screens and type it, but wouldn't say it to my face," the singer tweeted.
 "Ending this with the fact that there are so many bullies out there and this male body shaming must continue to be addressed."

 A few weeks later, Aaron wrote an open letter revealing that he was bisexual, stating, "when I was around 13-years-old I started to find boys and girls attractive."
 When he was 17, he had his first "experience" with a guy "that I had an attraction to who I also worked with and grew up with."